monk-after-90s/asyncUnittest/README.md

 #### setUpClass

-The test case runs with the first step of calling and await 'setUpClass', before anything else happens.
+The test case runs with the first step of calling and awaiting 'setUpClass', before anything else happens.

 #### setUp